-My phone buzzes, alerting me of a new voicemail message from my mother.
+My phone buzzes, alerting me to a new voicemail message from my mother.
 The call was probably a routine check-in, asking what time I’ll drop my daughter off at her house tomorrow.
 Yet my stomach flutters with dread.
 I ignore the voicemail.
 I’d rather call her back directly, or send a quick text: “Does 10 tomorrow work for you?”

 Despite spending most of our time within arm’s reach of our phones, many of us dread actually making a call, or even listening to messages.

 “Anxiety is typical for all of us.
 It’s a universal emotion that we can all relate to,” said Dr. Lindsay Scharfstein, a psychologist who specializes in social anxiety disorder and phobias.
 “For the most part, we know that individuals are not afraid of phones.
 They have phones in their office, backpack, purse … What they’re typically afraid of is the evaluation or judgment that may happen when they’re on a phone.”

 Telephone phobia (the fear/avoidance of phone conversations, not the phone itself) can be one aspect of social anxiety, which affects 15 million people in the U.S. Fears that they are intruding, being unintentionally rude, or even that their voice sounds funny can keep people from making a call.
 My own voicemail avoidance comes down to fear of hearing bad news.
 Telephone phobia can also exist outside of another anxiety disorder, or it can be an indicator of depression.

 Given how sophisticated phones are now, it can be easy to avoid your fear, rather than confront it.